 With uncertainty comes possibility.
-As educators adjust to the new responsibilities of online teaching, Montclair State University is holding true to its rich teacher preparation history by creating a new certificate program designed to build the skills and confidence of educators in New Jersey, New York and Pennsylvania.
+As educators adjust to the new responsibilities of online teaching, Montclair State University is holding true to its rich teacher preparation history by creating a new certificate program designed to build the skills and confidence of P-12 teachers.

 Registration is now available for the new, fully online course, Online Instruction for Students with Disabilities.
 This is the first of the two-course series that will constitute Montclair State’s College of Education and Human Services’ new Virtual Learning for Students with Disabilities program.* The certificate is designed for teachers who are looking to discover new technologies as they redesign curricula and instruction for the virtual learning environment.